-Moreover, in order to better understand the current context and what can be done to safeguard the environment, we have interviewed explains how climate change is affecting hydrogeological instability in Italy and what solutions have been fielded over the past decade.
-Giuseppe Spilotro, a Professor of Applied Geology and Hydrogeological Risk Expert, illustrates the economic and social implications
+Moreover, in order to better understand the current context and what can be done to safeguard the environment, we have interviewed two experts.
+Stefano Laporta, President of ISPRA and SNPA, explains how climate change is affecting hydrogeological instability in Italy and what solutions have been fielded over the past decade.
+Giuseppe Spilotro, a Professor of Applied Geology and Hydrogeological Risk Expert, illustrates the economic and social implications of hydrogeological instability and how the phenomenon can be addressed in terms of climate change.